-Staff's cost-effectiveness analysis of the Small Business Program, based on currently available information, produces a Total Resource Cost ratio of 1.41.
-The ratio seems reasonable given other Staff information and high enough to mean that adjustments in measure inputs would not likely render the program not cost effective.
+Staff's analysis for the Small Business Program, based on current information, found that the program is cost-effective with a Total Resource Cost ratio of 2.64.
+This result is high enough to ensure that future adjustments to measure inputs are unlikely to render the program not cost effective.